jovank2001/Projects/Calculator/README.txt

-Calculator Class created by Jovan Koledin using pointers Was written to get more familiar with pointers and Classes
+Calculator Class created by Jovan Koledin using pointers in CPSC 122 Was written to get more familiar with pointers and Classes